 Acclimatization is critical to successfully trekking to Everest Base Camp, and it varies from person to person depending on their physical fitness, overall health, and individual response to high altitudes.

-Typically, the Everest Base Camp trek takes around 12-14 days round trip, excluding days spent traveling to and from Lukla, where the trek begins.
+The Everest Base Camp trek typically takes around 12-14 days round trip, excluding days spent traveling to and from Lukla, where the trek begins.
 Of these, 1-3 days are typically set aside for acclimatization.
-These rest days aren’t necessarily devoid of activity, often including shorter hikes to higher altitudes to aid in the process of “climb high, sleep low.”
+These rest days aren’t necessarily devoid of activity, often including shorter hikes to higher altitudes to aid in “climb high, sleep low.”